 Your vehicle must comply with Jersey legislation.
 Banned items include:

-- front side windows and windscreens tinted beyond the legal limit; and
+- front side-windows and windscreens tinted beyond the legal limit

 - bull bars.